 So, please don’t expect Endless Gain to recommend responsive design as the single, ultimate solution.
 It’s just one of many others!
 What we are more focused on is ensuring you have a proper mobile optimisation plan that accounts for all mobile visitor behaviour.

 3. Native apps

 - Smartphone users are familiar with downloading and using mobile apps.
-For example, mobile apps account for more than half (52 per cent) of all time spent on digital media (comScore); smartphone users spent 89 per cent of their mobile media time using mobile apps (Neilsen); 42 per cent of all mobile sales generated by the leading 500 merchants came from mobile apps (Internet Retailer).
+For example, mobile apps account for more than half (52%) of all time spent on digital media (comScore); smartphone users spent 89% of their mobile media time using mobile apps (Neilsen); 42% of all mobile sales generated by the leading 500 merchants came from mobile apps (Internet Retailer).
 This would indicate that native apps offer better UX than any other mobile optimisation solution.

 - Apps may operate even without internet connection, so your information is accessible all of the time.
 And, apps tend to load quickly (assuming your coder knows what they are doing).

 - Mobile apps with touch screen navigation allow a wide horizon for development.
 The limit is just your imagination (and maybe the skills of your app provider).

 - Once the app is downloaded and installed on a device, your logo is visible all of the time and encourages users to dive in whenever they are looking for something to buy.
 That’s free advertising for you.